TheBB/Gold/docs/whirlwind.md

 "1 + 2 is ${1 + 2}"
 ```

-Gold does not currently support format specifiers in string interpolation.
+Gold also supports format specifiers, see [string formatting](formatting.md).

 To facilitate long strings, Gold supports juxtaposition: